 Spindle speed functions are controlled primarily by the S address code.
-The S address specifies RPM in integer values from 1 to maximum spindle speed (Parameter 131, not to be changed by the user).
+The S address specifies RPM in integer values from 1 to maximum spindle speed (Parameter 131, NOT TO BE CHANGED BY USER!).

-Speeds from S1 to the Parameter 142 value (High/Low Gear Change; usually 1200) will automatically select low gear, and speeds above Parameter 142 will select high gear.
-Two M codes can be used to override the gear selection: M41 for low gear override and M42 for high gear override.
+Speeds from S1 to the Parameter 142 value (High/ Low Gear Change; usually 1200) will automatically select low gear and speeds above Parameter 142 will select high gear.
+Two M codes can be used to override the gear selection.
+M41 for low gear override and M42 for high gear override.
 Low gear operation above S1250 is not recommended.
 High gear operation below S100 may lack torque or speed accuracy.
-If there is no gear box in your machine, the gear box is disabled by parameters, it is always in high gear, and M41 and M42 commands are ignored.